We are here

 Top

 Often, people forget how linked physical and mental health are.
-Within our group members, we see these two impact each other often.
+Within our clients, we see these two impact each other often.

 What happens when someone gets a cancer diagnosis?
 What about when physical abilities diminish as one ages?
 There are a variety of things we each go through physically that can greatly impact our mental health.